Remington Carriage Museum: Carriage history

 The main exhibit gallery at the museum is arranged in a series of vignettes.
 Each tells a story of late 19th and early 20th century North American society and the horse-drawn vehicles that were used.
 In each area, the coaches carts and sleighs displayed are accompanied by panels providing information with hundreds of archival photographs.

-In the Carriage Preservation Workshop, the public is invited to watch expert technicians carry out the art of blacksmithing, wheelwrighting, woodworking, metalworking and finishing.
+In the Carriage Restoration Workshop, the public is invited to watch expert technicians carry out the art of blacksmithing, wheelwrighting, woodworking, metalworking and finishing.

 An elegant outdoor equestrian eventing program is also featured at the museum.

 Donald Remington

 Don Remington (1914–1987), the man behind the Remington Museum, was a land owner, cattle rancher, developer, bridge builder and philanthropist.

 For 35 years, Don Remington and his wife Afton travelled across North America, Britain and the world to obtain then ship carriages back to restore.

 Don Remington himself was a coach-builder, carriage restorer and coach, carriage and sleigh historian and it is with first-hand knowledge that he restored the carriages in his collection.
-Many of the carriages in the Remington Museum were used in his lifetime.
+Many of the carriages in the Remington Carriage Museum were used in his lifetime.

 Remington served on the Board of Directors for the American Carriage Association, of which he was a lifetime member.